steveklabnik/blog/source/_posts/2011-12-20-write-better-cukes-with-the-rel-attribute.markdown

 ### What about the text?

 We could match on the text of the link.
 After all, that's what people use to determine what links to click on.
-The link with the text "Edit this post" lets us know that that link will let us edit a post.
+The link with the text "Edit this article" lets us know that that link will let us edit a article.

 Matching on the text is brittle, though.
-What happens when marketing comes through and changes the text to read "Edit my post"?
+What happens when marketing comes through and changes the text to read "Edit my article"?
 Our tests break.
 Ugh.

 There's got to be a better way.
 Otherwise, I wouldn't be writing this blog post.